© Crown copyright 2021

 14.4 When you must apply for AWRS group approval

 The nominated group representative must submit the group approval application on behalf of the group and will enter the application details for all the proposed members.
-The new group won’t be treated as a group for AWRS purposes until the application has been approved.
+The new group will not be treated as a group for AWRS purposes until the application has been approved.

-If the group members aren’t already approved for AWRS, they won’t be able to trade until the group has been approved.
+If the group members are not already approved for AWRS, they will not be able to trade until the group has been approved.

 14.5 Who needs to submit the application form

 The application must be submitted and all declarations made by the appointed group representative member.
 To submit the application as the appointed group member, you need a Government Gateway user ID and password.
 If you do not have a user ID, you can create one when you submit the application.

 14.6 How you’ll be advised whether you group application has been accepted

 If your application is approved, the group representative will receive a notification from HMRC, advising them of the group URN and of the date on which group treatment will commence.

 It will be the group representative’s responsibility to notify the other group members.

 14.7 What happens if HMRC refuses your group application

 HMRC will refuse your application if: